The War Against Mrs. Hadley: Reception

 Critics had a mixed reaction to the film.
 Bosley Crowther called it "flat" and "undramatic" in The New York Times.
 Andrew R. Kelley called it one of the "choicest propaganda pictures yet issued" in The Evening Star.
 He had extensive praise for the cast, concluding that "even the small roles [were] expertly acted" and calling "droll and subtle" the performances by Allgood, Hobbes, and Byington.
 However, he felt that Mrs. Hadley's moral awakening at the end seemed sudden (for which he blamed writer George Oppenheimer), and felt the picture was a bit too "leisurely" paced.
 Film historian Hilton Tims later called The War Against Mrs. Hadley "a curious but effective item of propaganda".
 Film historian Alex Nissen has argued that Bainter's performance was so good, she should have been nominated for a Best Actress Oscar.
 Oppenheimer himself felt the script was the best he had ever written, but that much of the supporting cast was weak as so many actors and actresses had gone into war work or combat duty.

 According to MGM records, the film made $695,000 in the U.S. and Canada and $662,000 elsewhere, earning the studio a profit of $603,000.

 Screenwriter George Oppenheimer was nominated for an Academy Award for Best Original Screenplay.

-Aftereffects
+Legacy

 Van Johnson appeared in the picture with only minimal makeup and with his normal hair color.
 Although he had made several motion pictures already, this was the first time his natural good looks were not masked.
 He was relaxed and winsome in the role, and not only critics but fans took notice of his performance.
 The War Against Mrs. Hadley launched his film career.

 The War Against Mrs. Hadley was honored with appearances by Bainter and Arnold on September 25, 1942, on The Kate Smith Hour radio program on CBS Radio with Kate Smith.

 The film was turned into a radio play, which aired on the one-year anniversary of the attack, December 7, 1942, on the Lux Radio Theatre on CBS.
 It featured much of the same cast as the film, including the top stars.